It can affect the uterus, or womb, the fallopian tubes, the ovaries, or a combination.

 The woman's sexual partner may need to seek treatment for an STI.
 If the partner has an STI, there is a serious risk of recurrence if it goes untreated.

 The patient should refrain from sex until the treatment is completed.

 PID can become a serious condition, but there are some ways to minimize the risk:

-- Have regular screening, especially for those who have multiple sex partners
+- having regular screening, especially for those who have multiple sex partners

-- Make sure sexual partners are tested for infections and STIs
+- ensuring sexual partners are tested for infections and STIs

-- Avoid douching, because this increases the risk of developing PID
+- not douching, because this increases the risk

-Using a condom or cervical cap and practicing safe sex
+- using a condom or cervical cap and practicing safe sex